trufflesuite/trufflesuite.com/src/tutorial/index.md

       }
     });

-    // use the Adoption contract to retrieve and mark the adopted pets await this.markAdopted();
+    // use the Adoption contract to retrieve the adopters and mark the adopted pets await this.markAdopted();
     });
   ```